With all due respect to the Jackson Five, sometimes A-B-C is not easy as 1-2-3.

 So there you have it… A down and dirty overview on what NGL, LPG and LNG mean and what they do.

 Ready for more?
-Check out our online eLearning course to take you further inside this dynamic market.
-NGL Supply & Market Basics is a self-paced eLearning course you can take online anytime, anywhere.
+Check out our virtual instructor-led training to take you further inside this dynamic market.
+Global NGL & LPG Market Fundamentals is a 4-day online course led by natural gas liquid industry experts Diane Miller (the author of this blog!) and Dr. Walt Hart.

 Your takeaways will include: